-Deep fried green beans may not be the healthiest bean recipe but I promise these green bean fries are just about the tastiest way to eat your greens!
-I promise you won't be able to stop eating them.
+Deep fried green beans may not be the healthiest bean recipe but trust me, these green bean fries are the tastiest way to eat your greens!
+Easy to make and spiced with cayenne pepper, I know you won't be able to stop eating them.

 Vegetables are supposed to be healthy right?
 Green beans are definitely healthy.
 So how about green bean fries?
 Well, it may not be the healthiest way to eat green beans, possibly even one of the least healthy, but I promise you it is one the tastiest ways to eat your greens.